-She flew BAT editor Chris McGinnis down to LA (Delta Shuttle), met him at the airport with Mercedes SUV transfers, and put him up at the Hotel Palomar in Westwood for one night.
+She flew TravelSkills editor Chris McGinnis down to LA (Delta Shuttle), met him at the airport with Mercedes SUV transfers, and put him up at the Hotel Palomar in Westwood for one night.

 On show day, more limo transfers to the Sony Pictures Studios in Culver City for the taping of the seven-minute segment.
 The Queen provided my own private green room, with a small sofa, desk, snacks, bathroom.
 Other guests that day included Cloris Leachman and the Irish band Kodaline.

 We taped the segment in front of a live audience from two first class airline seats in the middle of the set! the Queen was warm, personable and a LOT of fun (I expected no less!).
 Did you know that Queen Latifah’s real name is Dana Owens?
 That’s what everyone behind stage was calling her.
 (I just called her “your Majesty!)

 Then a rush to LAX (thankfully the day before the incident at Terminal 3) and back to San Francisco.

 See part of the segment above…. or check out the show notes I sent prior to appearing on the show.

 Holiday travel- Holiday travel season usually mimics the peak summer travel season, which this year was VERY busy and VERY expensive, so I expect the same for the upcoming holiday season